bagisto/bagisto/README.md

 > composer install --no-dev

 ~~~
-Open the specified entry point in your hosts file in your browser or make an entry in hosts file if not done.
+Open the specified entry point in your host's file in your browser or make an entry in hosts file if not done.
 ~~~

 ##### On local: